Junxin-Huo/bodyconstruct-rnn/README.md

 # bodyconstruct-rnn
-RNN, Tensorflow

-function: predict elbow position according to hand position and rotation.
+A project to predict elbow position according to hand position and rotation.
+Designed for VR games.

+Use: RNN, Tensorflow, unity, (finalik), oculus rift (HTC vive)

+# introduction
+How to make a person model looks like real in a VR game?
+Our way is machine learing.
+Using RNN is important because the actions are moving according context.
+How to decided inputs and outputs?
+Our method is imput a hand's (such as right hand) position and rotation, output elbow,s (right elbow) position and rotation.
+(Left arm and Right arm can mirror from each other)

 input: hand position(x, y, z) and hand rotation(x1, y1, z1, x2, y2, z2).
 output: elbow position(x, y, z).